fernandoescolar/minioidc/README.md

 - `use_in_grants` - Whether to use the SQLite database for storing grant data (default: `false`)
 - `use_in_sessions` - Whether to use the SQLite database for storing session data (default: `false`)
 - `use_in_mfa` - Whether to use the SQLite database for storing MFA data (default: `false`)

+In the `ldap` section, you can configure the LDAP user store settings:

+- `server` - The LDAP server address
+- `bind` - The LDAP bind DN
+- `password` - The LDAP bind password
+- `base_dn` - The LDAP base DN
+- `filter_dn` - The LDAP filter DN
+- `attributes` - The LDAP attributes to use for each user property
+- `attributes.subject` - The LDAP attribute to use for the user subject
+- `attributes.name` - The LDAP attribute to use for the user name
+- `attributes.email` - The LDAP attribute to use for the user email
+- `attributes.phone` - The LDAP attribute to use for the user phone
+- `attributes.address` - The LDAP attribute to use for the user address

+> If you use LDAP users, you can not configure the `users` section in the yaml configuration file.

 In the `templates` section, you can configure the following html/templates: